 Many physiological abnormalities may be seen in association with eating disorders, but virtually all appear to be consequences of the abnormal behaviors, not their causes.
 In most cases of BN, laboratory abnormalities are relatively minor.
 In cases of very frequent purging (eg, daily or multiple times per day), abnormalities in electrolyte and serum amylase levels occur, but these and most other laboratory abnormalities are reversible with weight restoration and cessation of compensatory behaviors.

-Reports have also suggested abnormal responses to dexamethasone suppression similar to those seen in anorexia nervosa and major depressive disorder, more common among individuals with significant dietary restriction.
+Reports have also suggested abnormal responses to dexamethasone suppression like those seen in AN and major depressive disorder, more common among individuals with significant dietary restriction.
 Some authors have attributed these abnormalities to impaired dexamethasone absorption, which is demonstrated in some patients with BN.
-Similar to findings in anorexia nervosa, patients with BN tend to have higher growth hormone levels at night, while nocturnal prolactin levels tend to be less than those seen in controls.
+Similar to findings in AN, patients with BN tend to have higher growth hormone levels at night, while nocturnal prolactin levels tend to be less than those seen in controls.

-Episodes of amenorrhea may occur in as many as 50% of women with BN.[28]
-About half of women with BN have anovulatory cycles while about 20% have luteal phase defects.
-Patients with anovulatory cycles generally have impaired luteinizing hormone pulsatile secretion patterns and associated reduced estradiol and progesterone pulse amplitudes.[28, 29]
+About half of women with BN have anovulatory cycles, while about 20% have luteal phase defects.
+Patients with anovulatory cycles generally have impaired luteinizing hormone pulsatile secretion patterns and associated reduced estradiol and progesterone pulse amplitudes.[39, 40]

-Although the implications of many research findings are still unclear, and none of the following offer clinical tests of any merit, reports suggest involvement of the serotonin transporter[30, 31] , autoantibodies against neuropeptides[32] , various chromosome regions[33] , brain-derived neurotrophic factor[34] , and peptides leptin and ghrelin.[35]
-In a few instances, cerebral hemispheric lesions may be involved in pathogenesis.[36]
-Regional cerebral blood flow abnormalities have been noted in adolescents.[37]
+Although the implications of many research findings are still unclear, and none of the following offer clinical tests of any merit, reports suggest involvement of the serotonin transporter,[41, 42] autoantibodies against neuropeptides,[43] various chromosome regions,[44] brain-derived neurotrophic factor,[45] and peptides leptin and ghrelin.[46]
+In a few instances, cerebral hemispheric lesions may be involved in pathogenesis.[47]
+Regional cerebral blood flow abnormalities have been noted in adolescents.[48]
 Endogenous opioids and beta-endorphins have been implicated in the maintenance of binge eating.
+Therefore, diagnosis of BN and other eating disorders should be made mostly on the basis of interview with the patient and their collateral informants as well as behavioral observation at times (eg, purging witnessed by family or a staff member).
+Laboratory tests and physical examination can provide important information about comorbid medical sequelae of BN, but diagnosis requires a thorough diagnostic interview and clinical history.

-Although patients with bulimiia nervosa (BN) are often unremarkable in general appearance and frequently have no signs of illness on physical examination, several characteristic findings may occur.
+Although patients with bulimia nervosa (BN) are often unremarkable in general appearance and frequently have no signs of illness on physical examination, several characteristic findings may occur.

 Physical findings may include the following: